Sorting Algorithms

 Radix Sort:

 Radix sort works on the subarrays and uses the counting sort algorithm to sort them.
 It groups the individual keys that take the same place and value.
 It sorts from the least significant digit to the most significant digit.
 In base ten, radix sort will first sort digits in 1’s place, then at 10’s place, and so on.
 The sorting is done using the counting sort algorithm.
 Counting sort can sort elements in one place value.
-As an example, base 10, it can sort from 0 to 9.
+As an example, base 10, can sort from 0 to 9.
 For 2-digit numbers, it will have to deal with base 100.
 Radix sort, on the other hand, can handle multi-digit numbers without dealing with a large range of keys.

 The list [46, 23, 51, 59] will be sorted as [51, 23, 46, 59] as for 1’s place value 1<3<6<9.
 Sorting of second place value will give [23, 46, 51, 58].